FZambia/centrifuge/docs/configuration/description.rst

 - **cookie_secret** - used for security purposes, fill it with long random string and keep it in secret

-- **database** - section with database backend settings.
+- **storage** - section with database backend settings.
 No alternatives except default MongoDB for this moment.

 - **sockjs-transports** - SockJS transports to use in admin web interface.
 Only persistent connection transports allowed.